Requirements: MINIMUM QUALIFICATIONS: Two years of experience in HVAC maintenance/mechanical work under the supervision of a skilled trades worker

 To advance their careers and become forest and conservation technicians or foresters, forest and conservation workers usually need an associate’s or bachelor’s degree in forestry or a related field.

-The median annual wage for forest and conservation workers was $26,190 in May 2015.
+The median annual wage for forest and conservation workers is $26,190.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $18,870, and the highest 10 percent earned more than $46,660.

 Many forest and conservation workers are employed full time and work regular hours.
 Seasonal employees may be expected to work longer hours and at night.
 Responding to an emergency or a fire may require workers to work additional hours and at any time of day.

-Employment of forest and conservation workers is projected to grow 4 percent from 2014 to 2024, slower than the average for all occupations.
+Employment of forest and conservation workers is projected to grow 4 percent through 2024, slower than the average for all occupations.
 On the one hand, heightened demand for U.S. timber and wood pellets may help to increase demand for these workers.
 On the other hand, new technologies, such as remote sensing, allow fewer workers to perform certain tasks such as tree counts and tree identifications.

 There is likely to be an increase in wildfires caused by unpredictable climate conditions and overgrown vegetation on forest lands, which would in turn increase the fire suppression activities of forest and conservation workers.
 Most employment growth for forest and conservation workers is likely to be in state-owned forest lands.
 As more people continue to build homes in western forests, there will be greater need for workers to protect those areas from fire dangers.